department-of-veterans-affairs/va.gov-team/platform/engineering/redirect-implementation-strategy.md

 - Improve the redirect process from non-www. subdomains such that server-side redirects can be the default.
 - Make contacts and relationships with TeamSite engineers ~to explore how to archive or delete legacy pages so that content editors don’t continue to update them.~
 - ~Find out what happens when a TeamSite page with a client-side redirect to www.va.gov/ is archived or deleted.~
-- Above points have been tested 11/19, we won't be deleting or archiving, see full details above under "4) Client-side redirects for non-www. subdomains - Any other notes"
+- _Above points (crossed out) have been tested 11/19, we won't be deleting or archiving, see full details above under "4) Client-side redirects for non-www. subdomains - Any other notes"_
 - Consider using welcome modals for cases where an entire subdomain is redirected.
 Explore.va.gov does this via [query parameter](https://www.va.gov/?from=explore.va.gov).
 - Gain a better understanding of analytics and SEO impacts of implementing and changing redirects.
 - Implement server-side www.va.gov/ redirects in Drupal CMS.